simontreanor/FSharp.Finance.Personal/docs/algorithms.md

 # Algorithms in Depth

-## Calculating the initial schedule and payments
+## Calculating the basic schedule and payments

 ```Amortisation.amortise```